How does Chaga grow?

 Does Chaga grow on Poplar?

 Poplars or Aspens are other trees that are repeatedly mistaken for birch.
-Their white bark is easy to spot and dark black cankers can look very similar to Chaga.
-With a closer look, you’ll easily differentiate its fungal growth or trauma from Chaga mushroom.
+Their white bark is easy to spot, and dark black cankers can look very similar to Chaga.
+With a closer look, you’ll easily differentiate its fungal growth or trauma from the Chaga mushroom.

 Burls VS Chaga